outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

         - apply 'patterns' of useful structures to generate useful structures
         - apply 'patterns' of 'causes' of useful structures to generate useful structures
         - apply 'inputs' of 'patterns' of 'causes' of useful structures to generate useful structures
-      - generalization: this can be generalized to generate 'useful structures' (like 'input output sequences') of useful structures that can generate useful structures, to generate useful structures
+      - generalization: this can be generalized to generate 'useful structures' (like 'input output sequences') of useful structures that can generate useful structures, to fulfill problem-solving intents, which can be related to useful structures like 'generate useful structures'
+      - workflow fit: this is similar to the 'apply useful structures or variables of useful structures to generate useful structures' workflow, with an abstraction layer around it that can be applied to fulfill problem-solving intents in general since useful structures are an input to problem-solving intents in general

     - identify cross-interface structures that are useful as useful structures (like input structures like starting points/components/triggers or output structures) of problem/solution structures
       - example: a particular workflow state/variable/variable value might be more useful than another